numenta/htmresearch/projects/capybara/README.md

 * `sandbox`: contains a bunch of scripts used for quick prototyping.
 These scripts are not used in any of the main experiments and are not maintained.

+## Results
+The slides for the final presentation wrapping up this project can be found in `nupic.research/capybara/slides/Capybara\ final\ update.pdf`.
+> Note: The `UCI Human Activity data` is the most interesting dataset for someone looking to evaluate the classification of time series with HTM.
+This is a good temporal dataset to start with and it was the most challenging to classify.
+The data lives under `nupic.research/projects/capybara/datasets/uci_har`.